2 min read

 The base: Dawn + Taste

 Taste is Ghost's recipe-oriented theme.
-It takes a different approach to the hero: it shows a Title and short description front and center.
+It has takes a different approach to the hero: it shows a Title and short description front and center.

 Particles